A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Pharmacology is the study of the effects of drugs on the body.
+• Pharmacology is the study of the effects of drugs on the body and how the body affects drugs.

 • Drugs can be classified according to their chemical structure, pharmacological effects, or therapeutic uses.

-• Drug action can be described in terms of its onset, duration, and intensity.
+• Drug action can be described in terms of its onset, duration, intensity, and termination.

-• The effects of drugs can be influenced by a variety of factors, including the dose, route of administration, and individual patient characteristics.
+• The effects of drugs can be influenced by a variety of factors, including the dose, route of administration, individual patient characteristics (age, genetics, disease state), and drug interactions.

 Main Concepts